aosabook/500lines/dagoba/chapter.md

 We initialize by trying to collect a gremlin.
 If the gremlin's current vertex is in our cache, then we've seen it before so we try to collect a new one.
 Otherwise, we add the gremlin's current vertex to our cache and pass it along.
 Easy peasy.

-[STOPPED HERE]
 #### Filter

 We've seen two simplistic ways of filtering, but sometimes we need more elaborate constraints.
-What if we wanted Thor's siblings whose weight in skippund is greater than their height in fathoms?
+What if we want to find all of Thor's siblings whose weight in skippund is greater than their height in fathoms?
 This query would give us our answer:

 ```javascript
 g.v('Thor').out().in().unique()